Sony WF-C500: Meet the best Sony True Wireless budget headphones

 Good, affordable True Wireless headphones are hard to find.
 The market is very large and there are many options.
 The Sony WF-C500s seem to us to be a success.
 They are comfortable, offer good sound and the connectivity functions well.
-The quality/price ratio is excellent.
+The value for money is excellent.
 Interested?
 Find the best price on this link.

-If you are looking for a cheap On-Ear headphones we recommend you to check the Sony WH-CH510.
+If you are looking for cheap On-Ear headphones we recommend you check the Sony WH-CH510.

 Sony WF-C500 reviews

 This model has an average rating of 4.3 out of 5 stars on Amazon Spain.
 More than 60% of users rate the Sony WF-C500 with the highest score.
 That said, here are a few highlights from the site so that you can be guided by their own users.